chriskuchin/terraform-provider-bowtie/docs/resources/group.md

 page_title: "bowtie_group Resource - terraform-provider-bowtie"
 subcategory: ""
 description: |-
-  A User group used to assign policies and access to groups of users
+  A user group used to assign policies for access to groups of users
 ---

 # bowtie_group (Resource)

-A User group used to assign policies and access to groups of users
+A user group used to assign policies for access to groups of users

 ## Example Usage